The Cause and Consequence of Human Trafficking: Human Rights Violations

 Columbus, Ohio 43215

-Provides employment opportunities in the culinary arts arena for sex trafficking women survivors.
+Provides employment opportunities in the culinary arts arena for sex trafficked women survivors.

 5000 Arlington Centre Blvd